The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 There are some instances when a smaller dog which someone may call a "runt" is actually a smaller pup that is born undernourished and sickly, this is generally the case when coming from an unhealthy dam and/or both dam & sire.

 Below is a list of health disorders more commonly associated with this breed:

-Distichiasis This is a painful eye disorder where too many eyelashes grow around a dog's eyelid which typically sees two hairs growing out of the same follicle.
+Distichiasis This is a painful eye disorder where too many eyelashes grow around a dog's eyelid, which typically two hairs grow out of the same follicle.
 If left untreated, the dog's cornea becomes ulcerated which could end up causing permanent damage to their vision.
 Early treatment is a must to prevent any damage being done.

 Legge-Calve-Perthes Syndrome Legg-Perthes disease affects the hip joint and is caused by an inadequate amount of blood reaching it.
 This results in the dog's femur bone weakening and the end result is that it collapses due to the cartilage around the joint becoming malformed or cracked.
 Clinical signs of a problem are quite obvious and includes the following;